 Returns the path to operand.

+setExecutable(Boolean o)

+Tries to set an operation system specific flag to allow for the execution of the artefact in operand. o indicates, if only the owner shall be able to execute the artefact.

 setOf(FileSystemArtifact) move(FileSystemArtifact a)

 Moves the artifact in operand to the location of a.
 If a exists, it will be overwritten.